datacraft-dsc/DEPs/12/README.md

 Each activity addresses a different use case, and therefore impacts the provenance metadata.

 -  Publishing
-  - the "opf:this" property must be present in the *entity* JSON object.
+   - The `opf:this` property must be present in the *entity* JSON object.

 - Importing
-  - the "opf:this" property must be present in the *entity* JSON object.
+   - The `opf:this` property must be present in the *entity* JSON object.

 - Invoking an operation
-  - the "opf:this" property must be present in the *entity* JSON object.
+   - The `opf:this` property must be present in the *entity* JSON object.
    - A list of entities that were consumed by this operation as inputs.

 #### Properties of activity
 Activities must declare

-- an identifier, which must be a qualified name as defined by Provenance Data model.
+- An identifier, which must be a qualified name as defined by Provenance Data model.
-- a "prov:type" property, indicating the type of the activity, as described above.
+- A `prov:type` property, indicating the type of the activity, as described above.
-- if the "prov:type" is `operation`, it must contain `opf:params` and `opf:results` properties.
+- If the `prov:type` is `operation`, it must contain `opf:params` and `opf:results` properties.
 These are the inputs to, and output from, the invoke operation.

 It is recommended that activities declare

--  start and endtime properties
+-  Start and endtime properties

 Example of an activity:
 ```